 This course structure applies to students enrolled from Semester 1, 2024 onwards.

-Structure of the course of study: The course structure is based on one semester (of 13 weeks duration), with four subjects taught in the semester.
-It comprises:
+The course structure is based on one semester (of 13 weeks duration), with four subjects taught in the semester (full time) (summer intake and part-time mode available as well).
+The course comprises of: